adamjmurray/mtk/README.md

 Development Notes
 -----------------

+Note: When I say "rake", I mean "bundle exec rake".

 ### Run Tests ###

 Test with current version of Ruby:

-     rake spec
+     rake test

 Test with all supported versions of Ruby (requires [rvm](https://rvm.beginrescueend.com/), YARV 1.9.3, and JRuby 1.6.7):

-     rake spec:all
+     rake test:all

-The spec:all test must pass for a pull request to be accepted or for a release of the mtk gem.
+The test:all test must pass for a pull request to be accepted or for a release of the mtk gem.

 ### Generate Docs ###

-     yard
+     rake doc
      open doc/frames.html

 or, to automatically refresh the documentation as you work: